About the Kayak and Canoe Reviews

 Obviously paddlers of different skill levels with different paddles may get different results (I guess I'm just average) but it gives you some idea of relative speeds.
 Paddle used in kayaks, unless otherwise stated, 220cm Originz Hauraki Gulf.
 Paddle used in canoes 60" Carlisle wooden beaver tail.
 Paddler weight c.
 84kg.

 It is easy to get carried away with always searching for the perfect canoe or kayak, always looking for extra speed or features and agonising over whether to get model A or Model B (I have been as guilty as anyone, probably more so!).
-The truth is that the most important thing is to actually get out on the water and try them out - All canoes and kayaks are are compromise, no single one will do everything well, you can't have ultimate speed, manoeuvrability, stability, load carrying capability and comfort all in the same model.
+The truth is that the most important thing is to actually get out on the water and try them out - All canoes and kayaks are are compromise to some extent, no single one will do everything well, you can't have ultimate speed, manoeuvrability, stability, load carrying capability and comfort all in the same model.

 Most reviews are very subjective - What suits or appeals to one paddler may not suit another paddler and body size/weight, and how much gear you want to carry, can also make a significant difference to the way a particular boat feels.
 Likewise the area you paddle in and the type of paddling you want to do will influence which is the best boat for you.
 It is only once you have paddled for a while that you will know and appreciate the features that are most important to you and the best compromise for the conditions you paddle in (or, as many paddlers do, end up with more than one boat - which may explain why there are 7 boats in my garage at the moment!!).
 Even a test paddle of a boat isn't the same as living with one for a while.